 "Consumers will also now have a solution to buy," Naranjo said.
 "These will be purchasable so consumers can take something home and actually experience 3-D."

-John Oliver, Aspen Media Products CEO, said working with NVIDIA his company will supply a “full-blown Windows Media Center server” for the in-store 3-D gaming demonstrations.
+Meanwhile, John Oliver, Aspen Media Products CEO, said his company will work with NVIDIA to supply a "full-blown Windows Media Center server" for the in-store 3-D gaming demonstrations.
 The server, model GL3158 ($1,999 suggested retail), runs a 2.4GHz AMD Dual Core processor, and has 1.5TB of hard disk space, 2GB of RAM and a GeForce 8800GTX GPU.

-NVIDIA, which developed 3-D-capable GeForce FX Go series graphics processing units for PCs, is working to put the system components together for retail demos.
-Its GeForce 3-D stereoscopic technology is a driver for Windows Vista, which renders two views for stereoscopic display systems to show depth with Microsoft DirectX games.
-The 3-D stereoscopic driver is compatible with all GeForce 7 series and higher GPUs, which are compatible with Mitsubishi’s 3-D-ready, high-def, DLP rear-projection sets, NVIDIA said.
+NVIDIA, which developed 3-D-capable GeForce FX Go series graphics processing units for PCs, is using it GeForce 3-D stereoscopic technology as a driver for Windows Vista, which renders two views for stereoscopic display systems to show depth with Microsoft DirectX games.
+The 3-D stereoscopic driver is compatible with all GeForce 7 series and higher GPUs, which are compatible with Mitsubishi's 3-D-ready, high-def, DLP rear-projection sets, NVIDIA said.

-Naranjo said PC gaming represents the largest “gaming platform” of any video game system, and that virtually every new PC game written going forward will be 3-D capable.
-Naranjo said Mitsubishi is working on developing the 3-D TV market for downloadable games and movies in the future, and is in discussions with content producers, gaming developers and online distribution services to bring that capability to viewers in the near future.
+Naranjo said PC gaming represents the largest "platform" of any video game system, and that virtually every new title written going forward will be 3-D capable.
+He said Mitsubishi is working on developing the 3-D TV market for downloadable games and movies in the future, and is in discussions with content producers, gaming developers and online distribution services to bring a full range of 3-D options to viewers in the near future.

-“There are well over 100 million PC gamers out there in the U.S. alone,” said Naranjo.
-“Right now, about 1 million of those already have 3-D gaming capability through various NVIDIA solutions.
-We are looking at leveraging that and growing that segment of the market place.”
+"There are well over 100 million PC gamers out there in the U.S. alone," said David Naranjo, Mitsubishi product planning director.
+"Right now, about 1 million of those already have 3-D gaming capability through various NVIDIA solutions.
+We are looking at leveraging that and growing that segment of the market place."

-“As long as the game is written in 3-D, we will be able to take advantage of everything the gaming developers have already put into the game to create 3-D depth,” the NVIDIA representative continued.
+"As long as the game is written in 3-D, we will be able to take advantage of everything the gaming developers have already put into the game to create 3-D depth," he continued.